DeepRank/iScore/README.md

 mpiexec -n 2 iScore.train.mpi
 ```

 This command will use two core to compute the training set (graphs, kernel, svm).
-Similarly to use the archive file generated here go to the `test` subfolder and type:
+Similarly to use the archive file generated here go to the `test` subfolder and type :

 ```
 mpiexec -n 2 iScore.predcit.mpi